 Trusting His plan for your everyday life is equally as important as trusting Him for your eternal life.

-While God has richly blessed Matt and me with a beautiful family and more blessings than we can count, Taylor’s disease has not changed.
-Every day is by faith, that God would have His will for her life and ours.
+God has richly blessed Matt and me with a beautiful family and more blessings than we can count.
+Our beautiful children are growing steadily in every way.
+Every day is by faith, that God would have His will in our lives.
+Especially since January 2, 2019, when God called Taylor to be home with him in heaven.

-Each day we claim His promises and make the choice to run towards His plan.
+Each day we claim His promises and make the choice to run towards His plan, no matter what it includes.